 3. Quick Collection of Rental Car

-After stepping out of the immigration at T1, the “Ching Bing” counter was almost right in front of us.
-You’ll see a prominent blue signboard “Car Rental & Limousine” located next to the tourism service counter.
-I’ve also drawn a large blue arrow to show you the inconspicuous company name on the signboard.
+After stepping out of the immigration at T1, the counter was almost right in front of us.
+There’s a prominent blue signboard “Car Rental & Limousine” located next to the tourism service counter.

 Based on the time stamp on my photos, I was comfortably seated in the rental car within 15 minutes from the time we approached the counter staff.